Easy gluten free pie crust

 - Apple cider vinegar (a splash of apple cider vinegar helps ensure a flaky texture)

-How do you make gluten free pie crust from scratch?
+How to make gluten free pie crust

 - First, use good-quality, European style butter (such as Kerrygold or Plugra), which has a higher fat content and will make rolling and working the dough much easier (not to mention that it will taste better).
 Cut the butter into about ½-inch sized pieces and put it in the fridge.
 Cold butter is key.